This time last year, after the relationship with his family broke down, Ray found himself homeless.

 “The stability of having a room, and people who’ll support you, it changes your life.
 It means so much to know there’s somebody out there who cares, somebody who sees me as a human being and believes in me.”
-Ray

 Ray, with support of YMCA, has been to college, and is now training to be a security guard.

-I’m delighted to report that Ray has finished his course, and is now an accredited security guard with a steady job at a CCTV monitoring company.
+We are delighted to report that Ray has finished his course, and is now an accredited security guard with a steady job at a CCTV monitoring company.
 He’s still living in the YMCA but needs less and less support and is well on his way to full independence.

 *Ray’s story is true, but we have changed his name and used a model to protect his identity